 The Department of Community Development administers the City's General Plan, as well as the City's zoning, building, and environmental regulations, to ensure the orderly physical growth of the community.
-Program activities include advance and current planning, building plan check, permit issuance, and inspection and city real property and asset Management.
-The Department also oversees the Community Development Block Grant program, Mobile Home Rental Review Board, Successor Agency, and Housing Authority functions.
-We strive to push the envelope beyond bureaucracy who think outside the box and who provide excellent customer service.
+Program activities include advance and current planning, building plan checks, permit issuance, and inspection and city real property and asset Management.
+Under the direction of the Director of Community Development, the department has a vital role in shaping the future of the City by reflecting the aspirations of its citizens, creating an orderly, attractive and functional city, ensuring a safe building environment, attracting and assisting businesses, and providing for the development and preservation of affordable housing.